 Should I detox at home?

-If you do some research online, you'll realize that detox at home is not advisable.
+If you do some research online, you'll realise that detox at home is not advisable.
 The reason is that the withdrawal symptoms can be life-threatening.

 When someone with alcohol dependence stops drinking, the brain goes into shock because it has built a tolerance for alcohol.